 Designed

-from both an environmental and management perspective.
-This course examines
+both an environmental and management perspective.
+This course examines the

-the dynamic relationship of soils with the environment and will place
+dynamic relationship of soils with the environment and will place particular

-particular focus on both larger landscape and site specific implications
+focus on both larger landscape and site specific implications of this

 Initial

-soils.
-This component will examine the factors and processes that act
+This component will examine the factors and processes that act to both create

-to both create and distribute soil across the landscape.
-In addition
+and distribute soil across the landscape.
+In addition this initial component

 The

-in management.
-This second component will address issues of agronomic
+management.
+This second component will address issues of agronomic and

-and horticultural management, soil ecology, nutrient cycling and management
+horticultural management, soil ecology, nutrient cycling and management as

 Final